 By using a detailed methodology, a cost segregation study will deliver cash value now and in future years.
 Methodology matters.
 A forensic cost segregation breakdown of commercial property on the market makes a difference today and tomorrow.

 What many people don’t realize is that cost segregation methodology and approach makes a difference.
-Nearly all national cost segrgation firms provide a residual or ‘engineering based’ report, or possibly a hybrid of the two.
+Nearly all national cost segregation firms provide a residual or ‘engineering based’ report, or possibly a hybrid of the two.
 Engineering based sounds like it should be the most detailed, but in most cases is not.
-While the building owner will realize value, there will be monies left on the table.
-A “fully engineered and accounted” report will deliver maximum benefits both now, and then into the future.
+While the building owner will realize value, there will be money left on the table.
+A “fully engineered and accounted” report will deliver maximum benefits both now and later.

 This became more apparent to the marketplace when the final repair and maintenance rulings were issued.
 The regulations clarified two key things: